Find out how to pay your University tuition and accommodation fees, find further opportunities for funding and begin your search for part-time work.

 Paying your fees

-Payment can be made as a single payment or in instalments by direct debit.
-Further information on how to pay your tuition fees can be found on the website: www.payments.bham.ac.uk.
+You can either make a single payment or pay in instalments by direct debit.
+More information on how to pay can be found on the website: www.payments.bham.ac.uk.

 If a deposit is a condition of your offer, the amount should be deducted from the tuition fee payable when you register.